makuachteny/Higher_level_programming/python-more_data_structures/README.md

-File 6-print_sorted_dictionary.py writes a function that prints a dictionary by ordered keys
+File 7-update_dictionary.py writes a function that replaces or adds key/value in a dictionary